emalderson/ThePhish/README.md

  - [Cortex documentation](https://github.com/TheHive-Project/CortexDocs)
  - [MISP documentation](https://www.misp-project.org/documentation/)

 It is advisable that the email address from which ThePhish fetches the emails to analyze be a Gmail address since it is the one with which ThePhish has been tested the most.
 It is preferable that the account is a newly created one, with the sole purpose of being used by ThePhish.
-[Here](https://support.google.com/accounts/answer/185833?hl=en) is explained the procedure to activate the app password that is required by ThePhish to connect to the mailbox and fetch the emails.
+The procedure to activate the app password that is required by ThePhish to connect to the mailbox and fetch the emails is explained [here](https://support.google.com/accounts/answer/185833?hl=en).

+This installation procedure has been tested on a VM running Ubuntu 20.04.3 LTS with Python 3.8 installed and the versions of TheHive, Cortex and MISP shown in this [docker-compose.yml](https://github.com/emalderson/ThePhish/blob/master/docker/docker-compose.yml) file.

 Once TheHive, Cortex and MISP are configured and listening at a certain URL and the email address is ready to use, you can install and configure ThePhish.